tanboonjoon/main/docs/DeveloperGuide.md

 > which will then undo the changes

 ### SortedList
-TaskForce wraps the ObservableList with a FilteredList, this allow Users to filter out keyword using TaskForce's FindCommand.
+TaskForce wraps the ObservableList with a FilteredList, this allows users to filter out keyword using TaskForce's FindCommand.
-The FilteredList is further wrapped with a SortedList to ensure the list shown to Users are constantly sorted at all time.
+The FilteredList is further wrapped with a SortedList to ensure the list shown to users are constantly sorted at all time.
 The nature of the ObservableList allow the list shown to be constantly updated whenever a new changes occured such as Addition/Deletion of a new Tasks

 The list are sorted by this order FLOATING TASK --> DEADLINE --> EVENT <br>